davestephens/ansible-nas/docs/zfs/zfs_configuration.md

         sudo cp /opt/sanoid/sanoid.defaults.conf /etc/sanoid/sanoid.defaults.conf
 ```

-We don't change the defaults file, but it has to be copied anyway.
-Next, we edit
+We don't change the defaults file, but it has to be copied to the folder anyway.
-the `/etc/sanoid/sanoid.conf` configuration file in two steps: We design a
+Next, we edit the `/etc/sanoid/sanoid.conf` configuration file in two steps: We
-"template" and then tell sanoid which filesystems to use it on.
+design the "templates" and then tell sanoid which filesystems to use it on.

 The configuration file included with sanoid contains a "production" template for
 filesystems that change frequently.
 For media files, we assume that there is not
 going to be that much change from day-to-day, and especially there will be very
 few deletions.
-We snapshot because this provides some protection against
+We use snapshots because this provides protection against
-cryptolocker attacks and against accidential deletions.
-For our example, we
+cryptolocker attacks and against accidental deletions.

+> Again, snapshots, even lots of snapshots, do not replace backups.

-configure for two hourly snapshots (against "oh crap" deletions), 31 daily, one
+For our example, we configure for two hourly snapshots (against "oh crap"
-monthly and one yearly snapshot.
+deletions), 31 daily, one monthly and one yearly snapshot.

 ```
         [template_media]